Shaqiri: Liverpool can win Champions League

+Xherdan Shaqiri believes Liverpool are capable of going one step further and winning the Champions League this season.

-Liverpool made a dream run to the final in May, but fell at the last hurdle when Gareth Bale scored twice to condemn the Reds to a 3-1 defeat to Real Madrid.
+Liverpool made a dream run to the Champions League final in May, but fell at the final hurdle when Gareth Bale scored twice to condemn the Reds to a 3-1 defeat to Real Madrid.

-Shaqiri, who arrived from relegated Premier League side Stoke City, has played in Europe with Basel, Inter Milan and Bayern Munich, where he won the UEFA Champions League in 2013.
+Shaqiri – who arrived from relegated Premier League side Stoke City – has played in Europe with Basel, Inter and Bayern Munich, where he won the Champions League in 2013.

-The Switzerland star has set his sights on another winner's medal with his new club on Merseyside.
+And the star Switzerland international has set his sights on another winner's medal with the Merseyside club.

-"I hope I can repeat that because I know how it feels to win the Champions League," Shaqiri said.
+"I hope I can repeat that because I know how it feels to win the Champions League," Shaqiri told Sky Sports News.

 "I think the important thing is to be successful, and to be successful you need to win some titles and trophies and I hope we can lift some trophies this year."